hemantdubeyhd/hemantdubeyhd/README.md

 - 👋 Hi, I’m @hemantdubeyhd
-- 👀 I’m interested in coding/programming, bug fixing, and trying to make programs with the fewest lines,
+- 👀 I’m interested in coding/programming, bug fixing, and trying to make programs with the fewest lines(depends),
       minimum bugs....Also want to make the world a better, kinder, honest place.
 - 🌱 I’m currently working/learning C#.net, full -stack development.
 - 💞️ I would love to collaborate on anything challenging or simple related to web development, web apps, any frameworks, or any technology.